wistia/wistia-open-docs/_posts/joomla.md

 category: Integrations
 ---

+{{ "This document is pretty out of date at this point.
+If you're using a newer version of Joomla and would like to help us get this doc back into shape, get in touch!" | warning }}

 {% post_image hashed_id: 'cba39e8bef81a259f909e0b67919fe97d7e417a5', width: 200, class: 'integration_logo float_left' %}

 The best way to embed in Joomla is to use the TinyMCE editor advanced settings to prevent deletion of iframes.